ccheng91/mammal-ranges/README.md

     ## [1] 221

-Species have same species covariates of interest.
+One species have one set of species covariates of interest.
 If **453** species are sampled more than once.
 This can a potential pseudoreplication.

 We also followed this tutorial to think a bit more about the random effect